PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 -------------------------------------------------------------------------

 Function that sets all array elements to '\0'.
-This function is usefull when flushing data from an array of values, essentially making all future data '\0' terminated.
+This function is useful when flushing data from an array of values, essentially making all future data '\0' terminated.

 ```c